This site works best on modern browsers. Please update your browser to microsoft edge for a better experience.

 What is measles?

-Measles is a highly contagious virus that can cause serious illness, especially in adults.
+Measles is a highly contagious virus that can cause serious illness.

 Measles in Melbourne

 There is an increase in measles cases in Melbourne.
-Protecting yourself through MMR vaccination helps stop the virus from spreading to your family, friends, and community.
+Protect yourself with a measles (MMR) vaccine to stop the virus from spreading to your family, friends, and community.

 MMR vaccine